Underrail: Development

 Game engine development for Underrail began in late 2008.

 The game's custom engine and development tools are built using C#, Microsoft's .NET 4.0 framework and XNA Game Studio 4.0.
 The game has been in full-time development since late 2009 and it was known as Timelapse Vertigo during its pre-alpha and earlier development stages.
 Prior to its early access release on Windows, most of the development work including design, programming, writing and graphics excluding character models and title screen, was done by Dejan Radisic.
 Since its initial demo version release in 2012, updated versions of Underrail were released roughly every three or four months.

 The game was crowdfunded with early access sales providing additional funding.
 Character models and music of the game were created by freelance artists, while royalty-free sound effects were used.
 The first trailer for Underrail was released on March 11, 2013, showcasing alpha version gameplay footage.
-It entered early access in September 2013 and was officialy released on December 21, 2015.
+It entered early access in September 2013 and was officially released on December 21, 2015.